duebi/seagliderHoeLegacy/README.md

 - aviso2015.mat: sea level anomaly computed by AVISO for year 2015
 - drifter01.txt: the position of a lagrangian drifter deployed in an anticyclonic eddy North of the Hawaiian island
 - oxy_cal.mat: Winkler oxygen measurements from several HOT cruises.
 These data are used for sensor calibration
+- hplc_cal.mat: Pigment concentration measurements from several HOT cruises.
+These data are used for sensor calibration
 - hawaii.dat: coastline for the Hawaiian islands
 - colorbrewer_anom: some palettes from www.ColorBrewer.org (by Cynthia A. Brewer)

-Benedetto Barone - Nov 2015
+Benedetto Barone - Dec 2015